adriweb/EEPro-for-Nspire/README.md

 ![The overall organization](http://i.imgur.com/UhHn7.png)

 The only requirement to run the .tns files is to have an Nspire OS >= 3.0.
-Updates [here](http://education.ti.com).
+You can find the latest updates [here](http://education.ti.com).

 ## What do we have to do, for now ?
 First, the formula/equation manager/solver part.
 (Look at this specific part on the linked document)